This FAQ compilation is intended to clarify the NGSI-LD specification by providing answers to common questions.

 }

 See the example above.
-In essence an Attribute of type GeoProperty
+In essence an Attribute of type GeoProperty plus a

 GeoJSON Geometry value.